Path = Home > Famous First Names > Famous First Names - J > Famous People Called John - 1

-Famous People Called John - 1
+Famous People Called John - Page 1

 This sub-category of the 'J' category is for famous people called John.